 Selling rental properties, especially when the property is a single family home, can be almost as easy as selling your own home.
 But whether the property is a residence for a single household or a facility with dozens of units, there are special documents and disclosures sellers should provide to potential buyers when the property is a rental.
 If we’re buying rentals, we should also be asking sellers for these documents, too.

 1. Tenant Lease Files and Estoppels.
 Lease files should include tenant applications, credit reports, employment and income verification worksheets, and move-in checklists.
 Also include all correspondence, notices and notes relating to communications with tenants.
 Each tenant should sign an estoppel form prepared by the seller or the seller’s broker that summarizes the terms of the lease and rent payment status.
+Please note: Lease files and estoppels should be provided for current tenants only, not for past tenants.

 2. Rent Roll.
 The Rent Roll summarizes the rental history of each current tenant, providing the original lease date, original rent amount, date and amount of each rent increase or decrease, and current rent amount.
 Landlords may also add a column for current rent status, indicating if the tenant is current, behind, or ahead with rent payments.